MarcSzafraniec/MarcSzafraniec.github.io/TFCuda.md

   * Find `libcuda.so.367.57` (or the version of your NVIDIA driver) with `find / -iname "libcuda.so.1"`.
 It should appear at least in one folder apparently unrelated to CUDA, like `/usr/lib/i386-linux-gnu` or `/usr/lib/x86_64-linux-gnu/`.
 There you can also find the file `libcuda.367.57`.

-  * If it doesn't exit, try `sudo apt-get install libcuda1-367`
+  * If it doesn't exist, try `sudo apt-get install libcuda1-367`

   * Go to your `/usr/local/cuda/lib64` folder and create a symbolic link to the previous file:
 	`sudo ln -s /usr/lib/x86_64-linux-gnu/libcuda.so.367.57 libcuda.so.1`